isagoya/astro-hananiawan-m2/src/pages/md/chapt04.md

 "Yes, he does.
 His fingers on both hands are crooked."

-"I see. ...his hands... you know, if he has no problem, it won’t be so difficult to get mixed with the ordinary passengers.
+"I see. ...his hands... you know, if he has no problem, it won’t be so difficult to get mixed with other passengers.
 They have strict controls both at Tomari Port to get on the ship and at Kagoshima Bay to get off the ship under the Immigration Control Law and the Quarantine Law.
 Especially strict for leprosy."

 "I’ll just cross that bridge when I come to it.
 I want to make his dreams come true.
 I need your help."

-"If it is discovered, he will be denied boarding or deported."
+"If discovered, he will be denied boarding or forced to repatriate."

 Finally, my brother-in-law’s enthusiasm moved Mr. K.